Chart Color Schemes

 Moonah has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Moonah is around 6,022 people.
-This figure reflects an increase of 138 individuals since the 2021 Census, which reported a population of 5,884 people.
-The change is inferred from the resident population of 5,775 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 54 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,120 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Moonah's 2.3% growth since census positions it within 0.1 percentage points of the SA3 area (2.4%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 67.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Moonah's population is estimated at around 5,703 as of May 2026.
+This reflects a decrease of 181 people (3.1%) since the 2021 Census, which reported a population of 5,884 people.
+The change is inferred from the resident population of 5,703, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 54 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,008 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 67.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to increase by 399 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.6% in total over the 17 years.
+As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected for the suburb of Moonah, with an increase of 369 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.5% in total over the 16 years.

 Frequently Asked Questions - Population